-Basically, all theologians know this, arguing that the Sabbath is either no longer applicable for Christians now or was changed to a first-day Sunday.
+All theologians accept this, arguing that the Sabbath is either no longer applicable for Christians now or was changed to a first-day Sunday.
 There is no dispute over the ‘original’ Sabbath being a Saturday.

 A good biblical reference to this is Jesus’ death and resurrection.
-Despite whether or not you believe this day changed after His resurrection, the fact of the matter is that Jesus Himself and others observed this seventh-day which records confirm as being what we call today Saturday.
+Despite whether or not you believe this day changed after His resurrection, the matter is that Jesus Himself and others observed this seventh day, which records confirm as what we now call Saturday.